Symmetry-based theory of Dirac fermions on two-dimensional hyperbolic crystals: Coupling to the spin connection: Noncommutativity of translations

 where $t_{n}$ denote the transformations defined in Eq.~\eqref{eq:traslation_transformation}.
 This expression can be recast as a rational function, $[t_n, t_m]z = \frac{G}{D}$.
 Commutativity of the translation transformations is achieved if $G=0$ and $D \neq 0$, with explicit forms of $G$ and $D$ given by \begin{widetext}

 \end{widetext}

 From these results, it follows that the condition for commutativity of two translation operators reads

-This condition is only satisfied when $n = m$, i.e., translation operators commute only with themselves.
+This condition is satisfied provided that $n = m$ and $t_n$ and $t_m$ are inverse to each other.
 Commutativity of translation operators, implying one-dimensional irreducible representations of pure translations, is essential for the form of the Bloch's theorem in flat space.
 For further details on the generalization of the Bloch's theorem to hyperbolic crystals, see Refs.~\cite{CrystallographyOfHyperbolicLattices, Maciejko2022}.